-Eggs in chili sauce (Sambal telur)
+Eggs in chilli sauce (Sambal telur)

 For more recipes from this cookbook, click here.